-United Way of Weld County accomplishes its mission in four distinct ways:
+United Way of Weld County invests in the community in four ways:

-2) Funds: UWWC invests in nearly 100 Weld County agency programs using a number of strategies that assure decision-making is accountable and involves community volunteers and civic representation.
+2) UWWC invests in nearly 100 Weld County agency programs using a number of strategies that assure decision-making is accountable and involves community volunteers and civic representation;

-3) Collaborates: UWWC advances county-wide solutions by leading and participating in efforts that bring the community together for collaborative work.
-This includes leading in the Weld County Homeless Coalition, the Emergency Food and Shelter Program, the Weld County Refugee Collaboration, disaster preparedness and response, and many other collaborative efforts.
+3) UWWC advances county-wide solutions by leading and participating in efforts that bring the community together for collaborative work; and

 4) UWWC catalyzes innovative, responsive, resource-maximizing partnerships to provide inter-agency programming.